indrz/indrz-fe/docs/index.md

 ### Header
 At the top you can add an optional header that will appear above the map.

-To add a header you need to use  `thisfile.vue `
+To add a header you need to use  `layouts/default.vue `

 ```javascript